The Official Website of the State of Arkansas

 How long will we have to complete a grant project?

-Grant projects should be completed within two years after the award notice.
+Grant projects should be completed within one year after the award notice.

 How often are the grants awarded?